 - Butter - I use salted butter for this recipe, but you can use unsalted butter - add a pinch of salt to the donut dough and the filling.

-- Vanilla - A good-quality vanilla bean paste or vanilla extract will bring out a lovely flavour.
+- Vanilla - A good-quality vanilla bean paste or vanilla extract is essential as it is the star flavor in the filling.

 - Cornstarch - This helps to thicken up the donut filling.